tibeal/fieloelrmassupdate/Instalation/ELRplusPRP/InstallGuide.md

 Fill the fields in the form, put your email and the Account created in the previous instruction.

-This should create the member and also creates an contact under the previous created account.
+This should create the member and also creates a contact under the previous created account.

-Before creating the user for the Member, first we must set an **Role** for the **current user** in order to be able to create other users.
+Before creating the user for the Member, first we must set a **Role** for the **current user** in order to be able to create other users.

 Under your name click on **My settings** and then go to:

 > Personal > Advanced User Details

-Hit *edit* and chose an Role for you.
-(It doesn't matter which one you chose)
+Hit *edit* and choose a Role for you.
+(It doesn't matter which one you choose)

 Click save.